Money in Vietnam 2026: complete practical guide for tourists (which currency to bring, where to exchange, and how much to take)

 • At airports

-• In banks
+• At banks

 • Travel agencies and hotels

-Search engine displays the official dong exchange rate
+The search engine displays the official dong exchange rate

 Bank cards in Vietnam – can you use them and which ones work